Some fruits can be a healthy addition to your dog’s diet, but others can be dangerous for our canine friends. Are nectarines safe for dogs?

 - Watermelon.
 This juicy fruit is a great one to feed your dog on a hot day when they need to stay hydrated.
 Just make sure you remove the seeds and rind as these could cause tummy upsets of blockages.

 Not all fruits are safe for dogs.
 Some examples of toxic fruits include:

 - Grapes and Raisins.
 Most people are aware that grapes and raisins are dangerous for dogs.
 They don’t always realize just how toxic they can be though.
 If your dog eats a bunch of grapes, for example, it could lead to kidney failure and may even be fatal.
+“When I was in vet school we didn’t know what the toxic agent was, but we now know it is the tartaric acid which is thought to be involved,” says Dr Linda Simon.
 If your dog has accidentally eaten grapes or raisins, be sure to seek veterinary advice.